First cabinet of Khayreddin Ahdab

 The eighth government of Lebanon was formed On 5 January 1937, headed by Khayreddin al-Ahdab, with 3 other National Bloc ministers as no Constitutionals took part in it.
 On 2 February, the cabinet won the confidence of the parliament by a small margin with 13 votes for and 12 against.
-In 13 March, the Prime Minister delivered his resignation to the president.
+On 13 March, the Prime Minister delivered his resignation to the president.